 Here are answers to fifty questions about me, for those who are curious or have some time to kill.
-Originally posted on Facebook on Saturday, 30 January 2010, at 1:05 p.m.
+Originally posted on Facebook on Saturday, 30 January 2010, at 1:05 p.m. (you needed to know that, right?).
 Revisions added on Tuesday, 16 March 2010, at 6:22 p.m. (or at least, that’s when I looked at my watch).

 1. Were you named after anyone?

 My middle name is Dylan, and I’m told I was named after Dylan Thomas, which gave me an awareness of poetry from a young age.

 2. When was the last time you cried?

 Gee, I think it was while watching American Idol (sigh).

 3. Do you like your handwriting?

 Yes.
 I have many kinds of handwriting and printing.
 People frequently tell me my writing is very neat when I write on a whiteboard.